1939 Auckland Rugby League season: Sydney combined side tour

 It was organised that the Balmain club would tour Auckland playing three matches over the Easter weekend before returning to Australia to begin their season.
 A week later however the club informed the authorities in New Zealand that they would not be able to come as "several players were not available".
 The Auckland Rugby League then engaged in a “lengthy radio-telephone conversation with Australia” on February 15 that left them “practically certain that one of the leading club teams of Sydney will play at Carlaw Park at Easter in lieu of Balmain”.
 Ray Stehr of Eastern Suburbs had also been reported as saying that he could get together a very strong composite team made up of Eastern Suburbs and Balmain players to tour.
 The team was eventually granted permission to tour and four matches were arranged for Carlaw Park against Marist, Richmond, Mount Albert, and Manukau.
-The touring side was particularly strong and included good players from several clubs: Jim Sharman, J. Robinson (W. Suburbs), Frank Hyde, Jim Quealey, Jack Redman, Frank Griffiths, George Watt (Balmain), Roy Thompson (N. Sydney), Don Manson (S. Sydney), Aub Mitchell (Canterbury-Bankstown), Fred Tottey, Rod O'Loan, Laurie Pickup, Jack McCarthy, Jack Arnold, Harry Pierce, and Ray Stehr (E. Suburbs).
+The touring side was particularly strong and included good players from several clubs: Jim Sharman, Jack Rubinson (W. Suburbs), Frank Hyde, Jim Quealey, Jack Redman, Frank Griffiths, George Watt (Balmain), Roy Thompson (N. Sydney), Don Manson (S. Sydney), Aub Mitchell (Canterbury-Bankstown), Fred Tottey, Rod O'Loan, Laurie Pickup, Jack McCarthy, Jack Arnold, Harry Pierce, and Ray Stehr (E. Suburbs).
 The tour raised £300 for the injured players fund.

+Marist v Sydney XIII

 Before the kickoff of the first match between Marist and Sydney XIII both teams stood in silence and wore arm bands as a mark of respect for the late Prime Minister of Australia, Mr. Joseph Lyons who had died in office 13 days earlier on April 7.
 Robert Grotte was sent off for Marist and was later suspended for 2 games.
 John Anderson, normally one of the most reliable place kickers in New Zealand missed 5 first half shots at goal and another in the second half, while Murdoch also missed one.

-Broadhead had to leave the field injured early in the second half for Richmond.
-A relay race was run during the afternoon between 4 senior club teams including the Sydney side.
-The Ponsonby team won by 2 yards ahead of Sydney with Brian Riley, Arthur Kay, Jack Campbell, and P Young running for the winners.
+Early in the second half Billy Grotte, a Marist forward was ordered off by referee George Kelly leaving them a man short for the remainder of the game.